ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 determined and configured using these properties.
 Since there could be paths over which some transport protocols are unable to operate, or Remote Endpoints that support only specific network addresses or transports, transport protocol selection is necessarily tied to path selection.
-This may involve choosing between multiple local interfaces that are connected to different access networks.
+This could involve choosing between multiple local interfaces that are connected to different access networks.